Equality, diversity and inclusion at Morley

 Equality and diversity are core to the mission, values and strategic aims of Morley College London.
 We are committed to the provision of an inclusive environment in which everyone is able to learn, achieve and work to the best of their ability.

 We seek to create an environment of respect and understanding for all and a community in which everyone feels supported and valued.

 We will not tolerate any form of discrimination, bullying or harassment.
 Staff are responsible for reporting complaints of discrimination, bullying and harassment from both staff and students.

 In October 2010 the Equality Act became law and outlined our responsibilities to:

 - advance equality of opportunity

 - foster good relations.

-Morley’s governing body approved a revised Equality and Diversity Policy in 2015.
-It outlines the College’s commitment to social justice and community cohesion.
+Morley’s governing body approved a revised Equality and Diversity Policy in 2020 and outlined its commitment to ED&I in a statement published in 2022.
+Together, these outline the College’s commitment to social justice and community cohesion.

 The scheme in line with the Equality Act widens the number of protected groups to include: